Ruth Langsford

-Ruth Wendy Langsford (born 17 March 1960) formerly known as Ruth Holmes is an English television presenter.
+Ruth Wendy Langsford (born 17 March 1960) is an English television presenter.
 She has presented various television shows, including This Morning (1999–2022), of which she is the longest-serving presenter, Gift Wrapped (2014), How the Other Half Lives (2015–2019), and Ruth Langsford's Fashion Edit (2017–present).
 Since 1999, Langsford has been a regular panellist on the ITV talk show Loose Women, Langsford rejoined the programme in 2014 as a presenter.
 In 2017, she took part in the fifteenth series of Strictly Come Dancing, in which she finished in ninth place.

 Early life

 Langsford was born in Singapore in 1960.
 She was educated at Grey Coat Hospital school in central London.